evolvedbinary/prosemirror-lwdita/README.md

 import { document } from "prosemirror-jdita";
 ```

-This is a minimal example of usagehow to use Prosemirror-JDita.
+This is a minimal example of how to use Prosemirror-JDita.
 You can check the [included demo](prosemirror-jdita-demo/src/) for a full example:

 ```javascript